dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html)
 series, but also has a section on
 [how diversity strengthens America](/posts/2016-05-14-facets-of-greatness-the-unknown-monumental-accidents.html#embracing-diversity).

+The most important point to emphacize here is: these immigrants respected the law and procedures when they applied for the opportunity to come here.
+I don't think they are too happy about those who didn't.
+They are not going to be very happy about discrimination and tension stirred up as a result of illegal immigration.
+They might not have the same opinion on the cause of that and there's never any excuse for such discrimination, but that shit hurts and now these legal immigrants are feeling it too!

 #### I've Been There, Too ...
 Well Kinda